abhayran/styleNeRF/README.md

 ## Quick demonstration

 If you want to give this repo a quick try, you can run `demo.ipynb` which will first train a NeRF model on the synthetic lego truck scene, then transfer the style from Van Gogh's starry night image, and finally render a gif.
-Whole process takes around 3 hours on a single RTX 2070 GPU with 8GB of memory.

 You can monitor the training process via the command `tensorboard --logdir runs` and going to `localhost:6006` in your browser.

 ## Model architecture